GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

 This tutorial shows you how to install managed Anthos Service Mesh with a Google-managed control plane on two Google Kubernetes Engine (GKE) clusters using the
 [Anthos Service Mesh Terraform submodule](https://gitlab.com/asm7/asm-terraform).
 This tutorial has been tested in [Google Cloud Shell](https://cloud.google.com/shell/docs/features).
-Cloud Shell has all the tools you need to perform the following steps.
+Cloud Shell has all of the tools that you need to perform the following steps.

 ## Objectives